Policies & Compliance

 All Principal Investigators (PIs) who plan to be the project director or PI on a proposal or award.

 Waivers are required under certain circumstances as part of University rule on eligibility to assume the primary leadership role in a sponsored project.
-The Handbook states that "A person who does not hold a faculty appointment may be designated as a PI if they are a University employee holding the position of 'Director' or with prior approval of the Vice President for Research."
+The Handbook states that "A person who does not hold a faculty appointment (regular or career line) may be designated as a PI if they are a University employee holding the position of 'Director' or with prior approval of the Vice President for Research."

 - Request a waiver to the University rule on PI eligibility when a proposal PD/PI: